codygreen/llm_api_server/objective6/README.md

 Now that our model is up and running via an API, we can leverage our Jupyter Notebook to perform inference using data the model has not seen before.

-Open a browser and access the Jupyter Notebook at: [http://localhost:8888], then token is: _nginxrocks!_
+Open a browser and access the Jupyter Notebook at: [http://localhost:8888](http://localhost:8888), the token is: _nginxrocks!_

 In your Jupyter Notebook, you notice a directory called _notebooks_ in your explorer window with a notebook called _text_summarization.ipynb_.
 Open the _text_summarization.ipynb_ file.